ppbrown/ai-training/trainer/README.md

 Loosely speaking it uses the "diffusers" Pipeline methodology, at least in some places.

 The training script is a work in progress.
-Not guaranteed to work correctly at this point!
+Unlike what I have said previously, I can finally say that it DOES work correctly now!

 ## Data prep